 I pulled into their driveway to find an ambulance parked by the door.
 As the feeling of dread filled me, I went inside to find the ambulance personnel and my parent's neighbors consoling my mother.
 Dad really did have a heart attack, and required multiple resuscitations before they even got him into the ambulance.
 As it would turn out, my father would never regain consciousness.

-The following Tuesday, I had to drive from Long Island to Albany to bring my son home from college for the Thanksgiving break.
+The following Tuesday, I had to drive from Long Island to Albany to bring our son home from college for the Thanksgiving break.
 The day was rainy and foggy, and the drive home was long and tiresome.
 We arrived home around 8:30PM.
 At 8:45PM, a few of Eric's friends (who were also home from college) pulled in the driveway, and he decided to join them for a diner excursion.
 At 8:55PM, Donna left to pick up our daughter from a friend's house.
 A few minutes later, the phone rang - it was a frantic Donna, and she had just come across a terrible car crash down the road from us.
 Eric was in one of the cars.